desktopsetup/BadOS/README.md

 ㅤ

-More TOOLs for iOS instead of boring scripts like opeing a website and thats it. pretty boring ㅤ
+More TOOLs for iOS, instead of boring scripts like opeing a website and thats it.
+ㅤ

 but with some of these scripts you can get more BLUETOOTH keyboard access!